TOP 18 FESTIVALS OF INDIA – A COMPLETE GUIDE

 Do you want to get your fair share of these theatrical marvels against the backdrop of a UNESCO World Heritage Site too?
 Then, come along and make your February a star on your travel calendar.

-Your days in Kujaraho festival will be spent in admiring the swiftness of Kathak, the sophistication of Bharatnatyam, the softness of temple dance from Odisha and the dance drama of Kuchipudi and Manipuri.
+Your days in the Kujaraho festival will be spent admiring the swiftness of Kathak, the sophistication of Bharatnatyam, the softness of temple dance from Odisha and the dance drama of Kuchipudi and Manipuri.

 Celebrate harvesting in India!
 Yes, it is a big thing here.
 To your surprise, this event is celebrated with all the heart in very high spirits here in Kerala.

 This particular festival bags a place on our list due to the stardust it generously sprinkles on the whole state.
 Believe us, it’s one of the most mesmerizing events of festival tourism in India.

 Onam festival in Kerala is believed to welcome the season of spring.
 It is celebrated as an amalgam of many beautiful rituals coming together to celebrate the gift of life.
 In the same token, it quaintly explains the role of fairs and festivals in tourism.

 There is no match for the festivity you will see on the streets during this time.
 Furthermore, watching the people wearing those many shades of white will certainly get you monochrome high.